wmaurer/vscode-change-case/README.md

 A wrapper around [node-change-case](https://github.com/blakeembrey/node-change-case) for Visual Studio Code.
 Quickly change the case of the current selection or current word.

-*Current version: 0.4.1*.
-Please update to the latest version via the `Extensions: Install Extension` dropdown.

 If only one word is selected, the `extension.changeCase.commands` command gives you a preview of each option:

 ![change-case-preview](https://cloud.githubusercontent.com/assets/2899448/10712456/3c5e29b6-7a9c-11e5-9ce4-7eb944889696.gif)